nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Each category has its own predicate class i.e. `NameContainsKeywordPredicate`, `StatusContainsKeywordPredicate`, `TagContainsKeywordPredicate` and each class overrides the `test` method which returns true if the persons list contains any of the given names/status/tags.

-Finally, the execute method in `SearchCommand` class invokes the `updateFilteredPersonList(predicatesList)` which will update the list of persons displayed.
+Finally, the execute method in `FindCommand` class invokes the `updateFilteredPersonList(predicatesList)` which will update the list of persons displayed.

 Given below is an example usage scenario and how the search mechanism behaves at each step.